Resource Management Act 1991

 You could also call this:

-When you apply for a resource consent for a discretionary activity or non-complying activity, the consent authority can decide to approve or deny your application.
-If they approve it, they can also add conditions to your consent.
-These conditions are set out in section 108 of the Resource Management Act.
+When you apply for a resource consent for a discretionary or non-complying activity, the consent authority considers your application.
+The authority can then choose to grant or refuse your application.
+If they grant your application, they can also impose conditions under section 108.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 104C: Determination of applications for restricted discretionary activities
+104C: Determination of applications for restricted discretionary activities, or

 Part 6 Resource consents